Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/01_reference_phylogeny/README.md

 ## Trimming

-The 18S and 28S alignemnts were trimmed using trimal following the eukref pipeline (https://pr2-database.org/eukref/pipeline_overview/).

-First i downloaded trimal version 1.2 from http://trimal.cgenomics.org/downloads.
+Download trimal version 1.2 from http://trimal.cgenomics.org/downloads.

-After making the command executable I added it to my path by going into vim ~/.bash_profile and adding /trimAl/source to the path.

- I ran trimal with different tresholds (99.5%, 99%, 98% and 97%) to see the differences.
+Trimal was run with different tresholds (99.5%, 99%, 98% and 97%) to see the differences.
 To be concervative we chose a trimming treshold of 99.5%.

 ```
 trimal -in all.28S.aligned.fasta -out all.28S.aligned.trimal99.5.fasta -gt 0.005